On the geodesic hypothesis in general relativity: Introduction

 \section{Introduction}

-In general relativity, Einstein's \textsl{geodesic hypothesis}, which corresponds to Newton's first law of motion in classical mechanics, states that a \textsl{free} massive \textsl{test particle} will follow a timelike geodesic in the spacetime, where by free we mean in the absence of all external forces except gravitation, which is ascribed to the spacetime curvature instead of a force.
+In general relativity, Einstein's geodesic hypothesis, which corresponds to Newton's first law of motion in classical mechanics, states that a free massive test particle will follow a timelike geodesic in the spacetime, where by free we mean in the absence of all external forces except gravitation, which is ascribed to the spacetime curvature instead of a force.
 For the concept of test particle, one has to ignore its internal structure as well as the gravitational field produced by it.
-This paper is devoted to a rigorous mathematical derivation of geodesic hypothesis in the sense that we approximate the test particle by real particles which are scaled stable solitons for a class of nonlinear Klein-Gordon equations.
-Since the real particles will interact with the background spacetime, we consider the following scalar field coupled Einstein equations
+This paper is devoted to a rigorous mathematical derivation of geodesic hypothesis for the toy model that the particles are stable solitons for a class of nonlinear Klein-Gordon equations.
+Since the particles will interact with the background spacetime, we consider the following Einstein-scalar field system